hudson-and-thames/arbitragelab/docs/source/copula_approach/vine_copula_intro.rst

 details.
 This is an active research field and involves a lot of heavy lifting.
 Luckily, a lot of great algorithms are already nicely blackboxed, handled automatically by softwares.
 Specifically, sample generation is a pretty much solved problem, whereas determine the best R-vine structure given data and determing all copula types and parameters are still discussed, but some algorithms are available.
-Thus, samping is very fast, and fitting can be slow.
+Thus, sampling is very fast, and fitting can be slow.

 ..
 Note::

-    When working with copula models, whether it is a "traditional" copula model or vine copula, we always fit the pseudo-observations, i.e., quanties data, instead of the real data.
+    1. When working with copula models, whether it is a "traditional" copula model or vine copula, we always fit the pseudo-observations, i.e., quanties data, instead of the real data.

+    2. For fitting a vine copula, we need to determine the best tree structure that reflects the data, along with specifying the type of bivariate copulas and their parameters.
+The amount of calculation is huge.

 For data specific evaluations, we can always calculate the log-likelihood, and consequently AIC, BIC, and compare those results.